Deputy Prime Minister of Spain: History

-The office of deputy prime minister, like the premiership, dates back to the 19th century.
-A Royal Decree of 1840 appointed Joaquín María Ferrer as Vice President of the Council of Ministers.
-However the office was not used again until 1925 when Miguel Primo de Rivera transitioned from a military to a civil government, reestablishing the Council of Ministers, the Presidency of the Council of Ministers and re-creating the Vice Presidency.
+The position of deputy prime minister dates back to the 19th century.
+On 3 October 1840, Queen Regent Maria Christina of the Two Sicilies, in the name of her daughter Queen Isabella II, and on the advice of the prime minister, The Duke of the Victory, issued a royal decree appointing Joaquín María Ferrer as "Vice President of the Council of Ministers".

+However, after Ferrer's appointment as prime minister in May 1841, this position fell into oblivion and was not used again until 1925, when The Marquess of Estella transitioned from a military to a civil government, reestablishing the Council of Ministers, the Presidency of the Council of Ministers and re-creating the Vice Presidency.
 The vice president's function was to replace the president in cases of absence or illness.
 This vice-president, said article 3 of the Royal Decree, was appointed by the president from among the members of the Council of Ministers.
-The Vice Presidency was vested in the Under Secretary of the Interior, Severiano Martínez Anido, who combined the position with that of Interior Minister.
+The Vice Presidency was vested in the Under-Secretary of the Interior, Severiano Martínez Anido, who combined the position with that of Interior Minister.

-With the resignation of Primo de Rivera and the fall of the monarchy, the Second Republic was established in Spain, which did not initially consider a deputy prime minister necessary.
-However, in December 1933, Prime Minister Lerroux appointed Diego Martínez Barrio Vice President of the Council of Ministers, a position from which he resigned only three months later.
+In 1931, the Second Republic was established and, initially, it was not considered necessary to have a deputy prime minister.
+However, in December 1933, prime minister Alejandro Lerroux appointed Diego Martínez Barrio Vice President of the Council of Ministers, a position from which he resigned only three months later.

-The Law of January 30, 1938, changed the title to Vice Presidency of the Government and, with the formation of the first Franco government, this position was granted to general Francisco Gómez-Jordana Sousa.
-From 1938 to 1981 the position was occupied by military officials, with the exception of the vice presidents Torcuato Fernández Miranda (1973-1973) and José García Hernández (1974-1975).
+The Law of January 30, 1938, changed the title to "Vice President of the Government" and, with the formation of the first government of Francisco Franco, this position was granted to general Francisco Gómez-Jordana Sousa.
+From 1938 to 1981 the position was occupied by military officials, with the exception of the Duke of Fernández-Miranda (1973–1973) and José García Hernández (1974–1975).
 Since 1981, with a democracy markedly established in society, Prime Minister Calvo-Sotelo appointed a civilian as Deputy, definitively separating the military power from the executive power, a situation that remains today.

+Furthermore, since the approval of the Organic Law of the State of 1967—articles 13(2) and 16(1)—, it has been possible to have more than one deputy prime minister, reaching up to four deputies in some periods.
+In these situations, the position of deputy prime minister is known as First Deputy Prime Minister (Vicepresidente Primero del Gobierno).

 Responsibilities

-As of 2024, the first deputy prime minister responsibilities are:
+As of 2026, the first deputy prime minister responsibilities are: